sdc-china/IDA-doc/_posts/2019-01-15-references-best-practices.md

    ![][references-idarecorder]

-* You can use below ways to get detail logs of plug-in issues.
+You can use below ways to collect logs of plug-in.

 1. You can use the browser console to see the logs for plug-in console.You can check the plug-in console for detail error message.

    ![][references-pluginConsole]

-2. You can use the browser console to see the logs for BPM UI console.You can check the BPM UI console message for detail error message.
+2. You can use the browser console to see the logs for  UI console.You can check the  UI console message for detail error message.

    ![][references-browserconsole]

-3. Manage the extension of IDA plug-in.Click the Inspect views "background page" to see background.js console info.
+3. Manage the extension of IDA plug-in.Then click the Inspect views "background page" to see background.js console message.

     ![][references-plugin]

     ![][references-backgroundconsole]

 4. You can also check server side console to see any log with this step.